-Instructor Part I: Assigned to organize and provide ISST Part I course, including the written exam.
+Instructor Course 1: Assigned to organize and provide ISST Course 1, including the written exam.
 The course language is English or the local language.

-Instructor Part I and Part II: Assigned to organize and provide ISST course Part I and II including the written and practical exam, within a defined country or region.
+Instructor Course 1 and Course 2: Assigned to organize and provide ISST Course 1 and 2 including the written and practical exam, within a defined country or region.
 The course language is English or the local language.